open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-This field maps to the same `AwardCriterion` objects as created for BT-539-Lot, BT-540-Lot, BT-541-Lot, BT-5421-Lot, BT-5422-Lot and BT-734-Lot and to the same `AwardCriterionNumber` objects as created for BT-541-Lot, BT-5421-Lot and BT-5422-Lot.
+This field maps to the same `AwardCriterion` objects as created for BT-539-Lot, BT-540-Lot, BT-541-Lot, BT-5421-Lot, BT-5422-Lot and BT-734-Lot and to the same `CriterionNumber` objects as created for BT-541-Lot, BT-5421-Lot and BT-5422-Lot.

 [Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot).

 For each `cac:SubordinateAwardingCriterion`, add or update a corresponding `AwardCriterion` in the lot's `.awardCriteria.criteria` array.

-For each `efac:AwardCriterionParameter`, add or update a corresponding `AwardCriterionNumber` in the award criterion's `.numbers` array and map the code to the award criterion number's `.threshold` according to the [number threshold mapping table](codelists/number-threshold).
+For each `efac:AwardCriterionParameter`, add or update a corresponding `CriterionNumber` in the award criterion's `.numbers` array and map the code to the award criterion number's `.threshold` according to the [number threshold mapping table](codelists/number-threshold).

 ```xml
 <efac:AwardCriterionParameter>